 For instance, if you’re trying to implement a certain design style in your interior but you’re also trying to stay sustainable with your efforts, try focusing on the pieces that are essential for achieving such a look.
 Of course, when choosing such staples, your personal taste should be allowed its moment as well because you don’t want to end up with a beautiful space that just feels too impersonal.

-If you’re looking to spruce up your interior but you still want to stay sustainable and eco-friendly with your efforts, keep these tips in mind.
+If you’re looking to spruce up your interior but you still want to stay eco-friendly with your efforts, keep these sustainable home furnishing tips in mind.
 And, as always, keep in mind that sometimes, less is more, so avoid overcrowding your space with unnecessary fast-fashion pieces.